• Skip to primary navigation

 How to buy a leg of lamb?

-I always buy it in ethnic stores (Turkish, Syrian, Russian); they always have it fresh, either shoulder or leg, boneless pieces, lamb chops, and so on.
+I always buy it in ethnic stores (Turkish, Syrian, Russian); they always have it fresh, either shoulder or leg, boneless pieces, baked lamb chops, and so on.

 Ask the butcher to trim the leg for you.
 They always have this long bone sticking out, and if that bone is too long, the leg of the lamb might not fit into your roasting tin.
 And you will probably not be able to cut it yourself at home, not with a regular knife anyway.